 Lo and behold, my waters went shortly after the finale to this fun-packed weekend, at 2.30am.
 My husband gives himself credit with his magic penis (patent pending); I prefer to think my daughter is as stubborn as me, and just wanted to make her own decisions.

-I didn't want to spend too long at the hospital, but our first baby arrived very quickly and I never had a regular pattern of contractions to give any indication of progress.
-I was torn between wanting my little girl born safely, and not spending more time in hospital than necessary.
+After my waters went, I didn't experience contractions right away, so I didn't go to hospital immediately.
+I didn't want to spend too long there, but our first baby arrived very quickly and I never had a regular pattern of contractions to give any indication of progress.
+So I was torn between wanting my little girl born safely, as we'd been told there were risks due to my situation with low fluid and her small measurements, and not being in hospital more time than necessary.

 About 6.30am the contractions suddenly felt much stronger, so my husband and I got ourselves organised with toddler childcare (thanks Granny!) and headed up to hospital.
-When we arrived at Triage the midwife who was assigned to me didn't believe I was in labour for some reason.
+When we arrived the midwife who was assigned to me didn't believe I was in labour.
 She insisted on hooking me up to the monitor and when she returned, although the machine had showed I was contracting irregularly every 2-3-4 minutes, she still did not believe I was in labour.
-Nor did she listen to me when I explained that this was the pattern I’d had in my first labour.
+Nor did she listen to me when I explained that this was the irregular pattern I’d had in my first labour, which lead to me mistakenly being labelled as 'not in established labour' and my baby born in our bedroom with only my husband to help me.
+(There you go, that's my birth story for our son!)

 After 50 minutes of sitting still to be monitored, plus the stress of arguing about me being in labour, had of course caused contractions to stall.
 The midwife insisted I went downstairs to attend my pre-scheduled weekly scan appointment, because apparently the consultant could then decide what to do about my induction.
 Nobody around me believed I was in labour, despite seeing the contractions on the trace from the monitoring, and they were still wanting to go ahead with an induction.
 Baffling and ludicrous.